Miniature Dachshund: Complete Breed Guide — Temperament, Health, Care & Breeding

 - Dapple (Merle) — Lighter spots on a darker background

 Warning: Double merle breeding (dapple × dapple) can cause serious hearing and vision problems.
+This risk applies to any breed carrying the merle gene, including the Pomsky.
 Responsible breeders never make this combination.

 Health: IVDD & Other Concerns